Bad Skincare: Toxins & Irritants

 To reduce your exposure to harmful ingredients and find better products, follow these steps:

-This is the easiest and least expensive way.
+This is the easiest and least expensive strategy since using fewer products exposes you to fewer potential toxins.

-Use tools like EWG Skin Deep’s report builder or the Clearya App to help.
+Use well researched tools like EWG Skin Deep, Clearya or Think Dirty to help.
 Clearya was developed with cancer in mind.

-Learn more about these ingredients at Campaign for Safe Cosmetics. www.safecosmetics.org.
+Learn more about the top toxic ingredients at Campaign for Safe Cosmetics. www.safecosmetics.org.